torqueforge/POODNYC-2016/outline.md

 Yeah, we wish we had a smarter number, and that's the next refactoring.

-'number' ought to be a first class object which hold onto a single value of number and implements all those methods; then you wouldn't have to pass the argument around, you could just get the right object and send it a message.
+'number' ought to be a first class object which holds onto a single value of number and implements all those methods; then you wouldn't have to pass the argument around, you could just get the right object and send it a message.

 **BREAK**